-- Plagiarism: The adoption or reproduction of ideas, words, statements, images or works of another person as one's own or work offered for credit without appropriate attribution.
+- Plagiarism: The adoption or reproduction of ideas, words, statements, images or works of another as one's own or work offered for credit without appropriate attribution.

 - Cheating: Includes but is not limited to the use or attempted use of unauthorized materials, information, or study aids in any academic exercise; the use of sources beyond those authorized by the instructor in completing any academic exercise or, engaging in any behavior specifically prohibited by the faculty member in the course syllabus or class discussion.
 Academic exercise includes all forms of work submitted for credit or hours.

 - Fabrication: Falsification or creation of any information, data or citation in an academic exercise.

-- Collaboration and/or Collusion: Seeking or providing aid to another student in completion of any assignment submitted for academic credit without permission from the faculty member.
+- Collaboration and/or Collusion: Seeking or providing aid to another student in completion of any assignment submitted for academic credit without explicit authorization from the faculty member.

 - Violation of State or Federal Laws: Any violation of a federal state, or local law either on or off campus.